-- 1) Identify the explanatory and response variables in each scenario.
-Jot down a few notes to capture your thinking. - a) For a group of students, a teacher compares homework grades to exam grades. - b) For a group of adults, a sociologist uses a survey to measure stress level and compares this to each person's credit card debt. - c) For a group of people at a bar, a researcher measures blood alcohol content (BAC) and the number of alcoholic drinks consumed within an hour prior BAC measurement.
+- 2) Identify which variable goes on the horizontal axis in the scatterplot. - a) For a group of students, a teacher compares homework grades to exam grades. - b) For people at a bar, a researcher measures blood alcohol content (BAC) and the number of alcoholic drinks consumed. - 3) The scatterplots below differ in the DIRECTION of the association.
+The direction can be positive (upward) or negative (downward) or neither.